 The Flower Fields (Carlsbad).
 March through mid-May, walk among 50 acres of brilliant ranunculus in full bloom, capped off with ocean views just north of San Diego.

-Get a real sense of what makes farm life tick, and lend a hand collecting eggs and tending vegetables, or just sit back and enjoy the picturesque landscape.
+Get a real sense of what makes farm life tick at a California farm stay.
+Lend a hand collecting eggs and tending vegetables, or just sit back and enjoy the picturesque landscape.
 Listed north to south, these unique accommodations feature one of the Golden State’s best assets—its abundant produce.

-Families love these 12 self-catering cottages nestled in dramatic coastal hills along the North Coast; kids can collect eggs and harvest berries for breakfast, and owners encourage you to use the produce on the property to prepare meals in your cottage’s kitchen.
+Families love these 12 self-catering cottages nestled in dramatic coastal hills along the North Coast.
+Kids can collect eggs and harvest berries for breakfast, and owners encourage you to use the produce on the property to prepare meals in your cottage’s kitchen.
 Good news for Fido: Mar Vista Cottages are dog-friendly (with a fee).

-Willow Creek Ranch (Mountain Ranch).
-Try your hand at milking cows, quilting and other farm tasks at this pretty ranch in rolling Gold Country foothills (day visitors also welcome for the “get-your-hands-dirty” tour).
+Try your hand at milking cows, gathering eggs, quilting, and other farm tasks at this pretty ranch in rolling Gold Country foothills (day visitors also welcome for the “get-your-hands-dirty” tour).

-Flip Flop Ranch (Lucerne Valley).
-Full days of feeding chickens, making soap and helping with other homesteading activities keep overnight guests busy at this family-friendly guest ranch on the east side of the San Bernardino Range.
+Full days of feeding chickens, making soap, and helping with other homesteading activities keep overnight guests busy at this family-friendly guest ranch on the east side of the San Bernardino Range.

 Apples and berries abound for intrepid travellers willing to pick their own.
 These farms offer trees and patches for you to harvest yourself, as well as tastings and even food made from the produce at hand.